dsukhinin/ed-net-tuner-n-interpetation-tf/readme.md

 # Envelope Detector net: hyperparams tuner and wights interpretation

-This repository is Tensorflow reimplementation of small and interpretable deep neural network Envelope Detector-net(ED-net) that is used in brain decoding experiments, initially developed in \cite{petrosyan2021} for motor BCI and studied in depth in \cite{petrosyan2022}.
+This repository is Tensorflow reimplementation of small and interpretable deep neural network Envelope Detector-net(ED-net) that is used in brain decoding experiments, initially developed in [Petrosyan et al. 2021](#petrosyan2021) for motor BCI and studied in depth in [Petrosyan et al. 2022](#petrosyan2022).
 Here implemented using Keras tuner and contains functions for weights interpretation.

 ## Dependencies